clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/basic_web_development.md

 folder, remember to copy the `my-db.mv.db` file to that folder!
 (or else it will create a new database file in that folder)

-You could also run it like this:
+You could also run it like this (on macOS/Linux):

     PORT=8000 java -jar target/my-webapp.jar